 Your diet and excessive weight may be underlying factors

 Although we can’t be certain, the fact that your current BMI is between 27 and 30, and you realized symptom relief after losing weight in the past, it is possible that weight loss, diet modifications, and some lifestyle changes should help you reduce or eliminate your symptoms.
 For those with a BMI of between 24 and 27 we recommend a gradual weight loss program via diet modification as offered in RefluxMD’s Recipe for Relief.
 As BMI gets further away from a target of 24, we encourage a more rapid weight loss approach.
-If you would like to learn more about our program currently in development, Scale Down for Relief, please send an email to firstname.lastname@example.org and we will respond with more information.
+If you would like to learn more about our program, go to our page, Scale Down for Relief.

 Find your GERD Stage at RefluxMD